Who Am I? What a question! Haha.

 I am a holistic therapist (and sometimes artist) based in King’s Lynn, Norfolk, UK.
 I mainly practice Myofascial Release (John F. Barnes approach) as well as being a Holy Fire III Karuna® Reiki Master, qualified reflexologist and massage therapist.
 I am a Director of The Connection Project CIC, working to provide holistic therapies, yoga, talk therapy and creative expression to vulnerable members of the community.
 Our focus is to facilitate connection with ourselves, with others, and with the world so we can engage with life in a wholehearted way, sharing and growing towards the highest expression of our selves.
 We work with organisations providing bespoke treatment programs to their service users in fields such as addiction recovery and domestic abuse.
 We also offer bespoke treatment programs, yoga classes, individual therapies, meditation classes and creative expression classes to anyone who wishes to engage, and the money is recycled back through the business to help fund access for those who may not usually be able to afford it.

-I first trained in Reflexology over 15 years ago, inspired and intrigued by the impact and effects it had on my own health.
+I first trained in Reflexology nearly 20 years ago, inspired and intrigued by the impact and effects it had on my own health.
 I was baffled how touching someone’s feet could elicit such positive benefit through the entire body.
 I initially trained under Ann Gillanders at The British School of Reflexology, and later at The London School of Reflexology with Louise Keet.
 Reflexology is a fabulous, non-invasive system of working that allows the whole body to be treated through the hands and/or feet.
 I have had the opportunity to provide reflexology to many people affected by addiction, mental health disorders and alcoholism, and the profound relaxation and grounding provided by reflexology has supported their recovery processes immensely.

 From the very first time I treated someone, it felt surprisingly natural to me.
 Over time, my touch deepened, and I found myself being drawn into other forms of bodywork including energetic and intuitive work.
 I was very much led by my intuition and had by this point learned to trust my hands.
 After a time, the practice of Myofascial Release (MFR) was brought to my attention, and after overcoming some initial trepidation, I found myself in Sedona, Arizona taking MFR1, MFR2 and MFR Unwinding with John F. Barnes, who has been training therapists in MFR for over 50 years.
 John developed a fantastic way of working with the body to achieve amazing results and bring great freedom, peace and health to many people.
 He has trained over 100,000 therapists during his many years of teaching and practising the healing arts.
 And healing is exactly that; an art form.
 No two people are the same.
 No diagnosis is ever going to display itself with precisely the same symptom patterns.
 There can be no prescription for treatment.
 No text book will ever prepare you for the infinite nuances of humanity embodied by the 7.2 billion people sharing this earth.
 What I love about MFR is that it very much understands and teaches about the inherent wisdom within us all.
 Our bodies are always striving for health.
 Life, stress, accidents, trauma (emotional as well as physical) get in the way of optimum health and cause us to suffer – rather than enjoy – the experience of being embodied.
 With MFR, John has given substance and explanation to the ancient healing arts that have been used for thousands of years.
 In so doing, he has made healing accessible and tangible to thousands of people who may have been stuck in fear of the “woo-woo” nature of some forms of “healing”.